fiofury1/django-skeleton-docker/README.md

 7. Update Email Settings (in .env)
 8. Update Allowed Hosts (in settings.py)

-## Updating Django (Future Topic) ##
+## Updating Django (Section In Progress) ##
 When updating Django...
-- Need to consider added functions, comments, and assignments in settings.py
+- Update all packages/dependencies.
+     (Hints:
+     - Use `$ pipenv update --outdated` to see which packages are out of date
+     - Use `$ pipenv update <package_name>` to update a specific package
+- Update 'Current Django Version' in settings.py.